7 questions to help you find the right financial adviser in 2023

 Can you give me a breakdown of the total fees for both initial and ongoing financial advice in pounds and pence?

 How much goes to each part of the chain for these fees, and how do you justify these?

 Fund manager transaction costs

-How will your fees impact how long my retirement investments last?
+How will your total fees impact how long my retirement investments are likely to last?